Chaya Brasserie Restaurant Review

 - Valet parking

-Chaya's sleek look features light-toned wood, bamboo ceilings and dreamy leather booths in the main dining room, and a second, smaller room with a more sophisticated feel and a small sushi bar.
-Both look out on a spectacular view of the Bay Bridge.
-While a bounty of young (-ish) and moneyed line the bar for well-made martinis at the sushi happy hour (weeknights between 5:30 p.m. and 7 p.m.), you need not be young or moneyed to enjoy the flavors on the menu.
-French and Japanese foundations collide allowing French food to be served alongside Japanese food with plenty of co-mingling filling in the rest.
-For starters, we loved the duck salad and Boursin cheese galette with a snappy blood orange vinaigrette, and the ahi tuna tartare with sesame-chili-miso vinaigrette.
-The sautéed sea bass stuffed with uni, langoustine and spinach was inspired.
-If your grilled rib-eye steak is a bit tough, maybe you can nibble on some of the sparklingly fresh salmon or scallop nigiri your neighbor is enjoying.
-The heavy California wine list may not be the best fit for the Japanese side of the menu, so ask about choices, the servers were well informed.
+Chaya's sleek look features light-toned wood, bamboo ceilings and leather booths in the main dining room; a second, smaller room has a more sophisticated feel and a small sushi bar.
+Both look out on a view of the Bay Bridge.
+While a bounty of young (-ish) and moneyed line the bar for happy hour (daily from 5 p.m.-close), you need not be either to enjoy the flavors on the menu.
+French food is served alongside Japanese fare, with plenty of co-mingling throughout the rest of the offerings.
+For starters, we like the ahi tartare with sesame-chili-miso vinaigrette, and the Boursin cheese galette.
+Sautéed sea bass is stuffed with uni, langoustine and spinach; there’s a grilled rib-eye steak, too, along with sparkling fresh salmon and scallop nigiri.
+The heavily California wine list may not be the best fit for the Japanese side of the menu, so ask about choices from well-informed servers.

 |